Exceptional Circumstances - A Student Guide

 For more information on the School Exceptional Circumstances Committee (SEEC) click here.

-Will I be able to talk to someone in my School about my circumstances?
+Will I be able to talk to someone about my circumstances?

 Students' Union Advice Centre